kongondo/ProcessWireAPIGen/README.md

 # ProcessWire Auto-Generated API

-These are [ApiGen](http://www.apigen.org/) PHP Documentation for the CMS [ProcessWire](http://processwire.com).
+These are [ApiGen](http://www.apigen.org/) PHP Documentation for the CMF/CMS [ProcessWire](http://processwire.com).

+## Important
+Please note that these are **technical documentation** not aimed at the *average* ProcessWire user but developers who are curious or need to find out in more detail about a specific ProcessWire class or function and/or use this as a reference.
+Most of the technical stuff here steps outside ProcessWire's public API into the inner workings of the CMF/CMS.
+If you would like to know more about such stuff, then this is for you.
+For all other use, please use the regular [ProcessWire API docs](http://processwire.com/api/) and the ProcessWire [Cheatsheet](http://cheatsheet.processwire.com/).

+## About
 The documentation covers everything under the **'/wire/' folder, both .php and .module files**.
 All the current active ProcessWire branches listed below are separately documented.
-Each branch's documentation is auto-generated at regular intervals.
-Currently, the master branch, once at the beginning of every month, the dev and devns branches weekly, every Friday.
+Each branch's documentation is *auto-generated* at regular intervals.
+Currently, the master branch, once at the beginning of *every month*, the dev and devns branches weekly, *every Friday*.
+This means that unless otherwise stated, these docs should roughly be in step with the latests versions of ProcessWire.

 The individual project files are located in sub-folders named according to their branch.
 Please note that GitHub will truncate a file list when it goes beyond 1000.
 If looking for a particular file, just search for it.